Top 5 Common Tax Filing Mistakes and How to Avoid Them

 - Provide accurate and clear financial records or reports.

-- Maintain separate cards and bank accounts for professional and personal use.
+- Maintain separate credit cards and checking accounts for professional and personal use.

-- Ensure to claim tax deductions only on legal businesses.
+- Claim tax deductions only on legal business activities.

-- Do not use business funds for personal use and vice versa.
+- Do not use business funds for personal use or vice versa.

 C. Claiming excessive or wrong ITC

 Trying to claim excessive or wrong ITC (Input Tax Credit) without accurate and complete documents can attract unnecessary penalties and audits.
-Thus, it is essential to make sure all the claims have relevant and authorized tax invoices and meet GST conditions.
+Thus, it is essential to make sure all the claims have relevant and authorized tax invoices and meet General Goods and Services Tax (GST) conditions.

 How to prevent this?